pcomo24/pixalage/README.md

 ![screen shot 2017-07-19 at 7 50 06 pm](https://user-images.githubusercontent.com/25998142/28395709-9784cf58-6cbb-11e7-8f59-33871ba7c99d.png)

 Pixalage is a personal project i created while attending DigitalCrafts Coding Bootcamp.
 The goal of this project was mainly to allow me to get familiar with React.
-The app is buit using React and the Pixabay API.
+The app is built using React and the Pixabay API.
 It creates an API query based on user selected inputs(color, category, colorScheme) and returns a 'collage' of images that match the query.

 ## Getting Started